ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-04-llm-tagalog.md

 Zero-shot prompting only requires a task description for inference.
 In addition, few-shot prompting is out of scope for this blog post&mdash;it's too laborious to engineer prompts and it might be difficult to compare them properly.
 I'll also run the experiments for three trials and report the mean and standard deviation to account for variance.
-The prompt text will still be in English in order to be consistent with the Thinking Machines blog post.
+The prompt text will still be in English so as to be consistent with the Thinking Machines blog post.

 Finally, I am using [**spacy-llm**](https://github.com/explosion/spacy-llm) throughout the experiments.
 I highly recommend trying spacy-llm if you're building production-grade LLM pipelines.